 Sam Denmead - Module 1

-In 2002 she was awarded the Tourism Ministers Award for Young Achiever at the Tasmanian Tourism Awards and in 2004 was awarded the Telstra Young Business Woman of the Year, Tasmania.
+In 2002 she was awarded the Tourism Minister's Award for Young Achiever at the Tasmanian Tourism Awards, and she was awarded the Telstra Young Business Woman of the Year, Tasmania in 2004.

-“To fill the gaps and because you can never stop learning”, as Sam says, she completed the Tasmanian Leaders Program, i-Lead in 2019 and in 2020 added a Graduate Certificate of Tourism, Environmental and Cultural Heritage to her Bachelor of Commerce degree from University of Tasmania.
+Sam completed the Tasmanian Leaders Program i-Lead in 2019, and in 2020 added a Graduate Certificate of Tourism, Environmental and Cultural Heritage to her Bachelor of Commerce degree from University of Tasmania.

 Todd Babiak - Module 3

-He and his team at Brand Tasmania are in the listening and building business in a Tasmanian way.
-In collaboration with partners and the community they work to inspire and encourage Tasmanians, and those who aspire to be Tasmanian, to quietly pursue the extraordinary.
+He and his team at Brand Tasmania are in the business of promoting this extraordinary island state, and encouraging and inspiring Tasmanians.
+In collaboration with partners and the community, they work to inspire and encourage Tasmanians, and those who aspire to be Tasmanian, to quietly pursue the extraordinary.

 Matt Casey - Module 4